kkrit-tinna/social_media_sentiment_analysis/README.md

 ### Potential Issues
 * Dataset is generated using chatGPT, which can be problematic in the accuracy and reliability of this dataset.
 * Based on the sentiment analysis of each post' original text, there are issues of mislabeling sentiments, which can significantly affect the sentiment analysis.
-* Based on the sentiment analyzer, some positive and negaive words are mis-categorized as neutral, which can lead to overestimation of 'neutral' in any sentiment results
+* Based on the sentiment analyzer, some positive and negaive words are mis-categorized as neutral, which can lead to overestimation of 'neutral' in any sentiment results.
+* Based on the weighted accuracy of classification model, deep learning is required for text sentiment analysis.
 * Due to these existing issues, further modeling is no longer pursued until a better solution emerges.

 ## Resources